SenpaiYoshiko/apiscp-docs/docs/site/control-panel/account-security-notices/index.md

----
+H-hewwo?? ---
-title: "Account security notices"
+titwe: "Account secuwity nutices"
 date: "2016-07-11"
 ---

-Account security is very important to us.
-To improve client safety and the safety of those who share server space with you, account logins are monitored to ensure only trusted users access your account.
-In the event that an unrecognized browser logs into your account, a notification email is sent to the contact address on record.
+Account secuwity is vewy impowtant to us.
+To impwove cwient safety and da safety of those who shawe sewvew space with uu, account wogins awe monitowed to ensuwe onwy twusted usews access uuw account.
+In da event that an unwecognized bwowsew wogs into uuw account, a nutification emaiw is sent to da contact addwess on wecowd.

-Additionally, if the account admin username, password, or primary domain is changed on the account, then notifications are also generated for your safety.
+Additionawwy, if da account admin usewname, passwowd, ow pwimawy domain is changed on da account, then nutifications awe awso genewated fow uuw safety.

-If you believe there is concern that your account may have been broken into, please contact us at help@apnscp.com or (319) GET-APIS as soon as possible to perform a security audit of your account.
+If uu bewieve thewe is concewn that uuw account may haz been bwoken into, pwease contact us at hewp@apnscp.com ow (319) GET-APIS as soon as possibwe to pewfowm a secuwity audit of uuw account.
+ :P